eraldooneto/Eraldooneto/README.md

 ### Hey there!
 I'm Eraldo Neto 💪🏻

-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Full Stack Development: The most used technologies, as HTML, CSS, JavaScript, React, Node etc.
+- 📖 Resources: At the moment, I'm studyng with Codecademy, Radmap.sh and RocketSeat.
-- 🧑🏻‍💻 I’m looking to work in a big company
+- 🧑🏻‍💻 I’m looking to work in a big company here on Brazil or for a foreign country
 - 📫 How to reach me: jesn@ic.ufal.br
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a Full Stack Musician
+- ⚡ Fun fact: I'm a Full Stack Musician - I play guitar and classical acoustic, piano, keyboards, drums, ukulele, bass.

 <div align="center">
   <a href="https://github.com/eraldooneto">